SarahJD3/Avian_Influenza/README.md

 - **input_sequence:** The nucleotide sequence to search.
 This can either be a FASTA file or a manually entered sequence.
     - If it's a file, use the dialog box to find select the file.
-    - If it's a manually entered sequence, exit out of the dialog box and provide the sequence when prompted.
+    - If it's a manually entered sequence, type or paste a sequence with no spaces or return characters.

 ### Output:

-- **To Be Determined**
+- **Generate Avian Influenza in Mammals Map**
+  - Generated map can be downloaded as a png file.

+- **Generate Amino Acid Comparison**
+  - Generated table can be saved in various formats.

 ### Example Usage: